-International conferences, cross-border business negotiations, press conferences, academic meetings… there are many situations where speakers of different languages come together, whether in person or on a conference call.
+International conferences, cross-border business negotiations, press conferences, academic meetings… there are many situations where speakers of different languages come together, whether in-person or on a conference call.
 In each of these cases, participants need to fully understand what is being said and be able to express exactly what they want to say.
+The solution?
+Interpreting.

 Hiring an interpreter so that all participants can speak and listen in their native language is the best way to guarantee effective communication.